-The main objective of this work is to approximate the function $f: X \to Z$ where $X$ corresponds to the monomer sequence of a polymer chain and $Z$ is a quantitative description of the aggregate morphology as provided by our unsupervised representation learning scheme.
-To this end, we consider a large number of common regression algorithms, including linear regression and its regularized variants, the ensemble method Random Forest, the kernel method K-Neighbors, and two variants of Neural Networks (Multi-Layer Perceptron, MLP, and Recurrent Neural Network, RNN).
-The \texttt{scikit-learn}\cite{scikit-learn} package is used for all except the RNN, which is implemented with \texttt{pytorch}.\cite{pytorch} In all cases, we use 10-fold cross-validation to train an ensemble of models on the $2\,038$ labeled samples generated in Ref.~\citenum{statt2021unsupervised} (and publicly available via the Zenodo repository\cite{stattData2021}).
+The main objective of this work is to approximate the function $f: X \to Z$ where $X$ corresponds to the monomer sequence of a polymer chain and $Z$ is a quantitative description of the aggregate morphology as provided by our unsupervised learning scheme.
+To this end, we consider a large number of common regression algorithms, including linear regression and its regularized variants, the ensemble method Random Forest, the kernel method K-Neighbors, and three variants of Neural Networks (NNs): Multi-Layer Perceptron (MLP), Convolutional Neural Network (CNN), and Recurrent Neural Network (RNN).
+The \texttt{scikit-learn}\cite{scikit-learn} package is used for all except the NNs, which are implemented with \texttt{pytorch}.\cite{pytorch} In all cases, we use 10-fold cross-validation to train an ensemble of models on the $2\,038$ labeled samples generated in Ref.~\citenum{statt2021unsupervised} (and publicly available via the Zenodo repository\cite{stattData2021}).

 In order to apply regression models to the problem at hand, we must encode the monomer sequences in a machine-readable form (i.e., as a vector $X$).
 However, the sequences themselves are not suitable for regression as they are natively written as a string of characters ($A$ or $B$).
-In other contexts, such as materials informatics and natural language processing, it has been shown that the quality of the encoding is critical to the performance of machine learning models.\cite{rawat2011shape,duboue_art_2020,verdonck_special_2021,8692651,patel_featurization_2022} Here, we focus on three methods of featurization: sequence vectors, token counting, and implicit feature learning.
+Therefore, in this paper, we focus on three methods of featurization: sequence vectors, token counting, and implicit feature learning.

 One unusual feature of this problem is the symmetry invariance of the polymer sequences; each sequence represents a physical object (i.e., a polymer chain) without a concept of directionality.
 In fact, in the coarse-grained model employed here, it would be nonsensical to have a discrepancy between the model prediction when feeding the sequence ``forward'' versus ``reversed.''
 As a result, we always consider the prediction of regression model to be $\tilde{f}(X) = \frac{1}{2} \left[f(X) + f(X') \right]$, where $X$ is a sequence and $X'$ is the mirror of that sequence.
-This choice ensures that all models yield exactly one result for each polymer sequence, which again represents a physical object without directionality.
+This choice ensures that all models yield exactly one result for each polymer sequence.